michaelrushford/SUNRISE/README.md

 https://www.siderealtechnology.com/
 for pointing and controling the custom telescope fork equitorial mount.
 The project imaging goal:
-to minimize data colected, eliminate post processing selecting Lucky selecting the least turbulant thus least blured images in real time.
+to minimize data collected, eliminate post processing selecting Lucky selecting the least turbulant thus least blured images in real time.

 The python def(s) and main code is work in progrees